akpingel/sphinx-template/source/firstDraft/index.rst

         }
       }

-With the new release, this code would be simplified to:
+With the new release, the above code would be simplified to the following:

   .. code-block:: c#